 If you choose to have a verbal agreement with your tenant you must still provide prescribed information.

-All rent increases must be recorded at the start of a fixed lease agreement spelling out the amount or method of calculation and the day the increase will commence.
+All rent increases within a fixed lease must be recorded at the start of the lease agreement spelling out the amount or method of calculation and the day the increase will commence.
 Rent increases must be 6 months apart and the tenant must be given the required notice period of not less than 60 days.

 All bond monies must be lodged with the Bond Administrator using prescribed forms—no exceptions.
 You cannot keep bond money anywhere other than with the Government Bond Administrator.
 Heavy penalties apply for those who don’t comply.